Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

+where the exponential factor is given by (see Appendix \ref{app:I} for derivation\footnote{Although this analytical result fixes well with the numerical one.
+This derivation ignores the Hubble friction in the equations of motion.
+After completing this paper, \cite{Christodoulidis:2023eiw} proposed a rigorous derivation when take into account the Hubble fraction terms.})

-For modes who start to experiences transient instability earlier, the amplitude will be larger after crossing the horizon.
+For modesthat begin to experience transient instability earlier, the amplitude will be larger after crossing the horizon.
 And we need to use a more UV EFT to describe these modes on deeper sub-horizon scales.

-The scale of peak $k_p$ is the one that has maximal $h$ at time when the modes is growing at $N_v$, i.e., $N_{p_k}=N_v$.
-Then we have
+The scale of the peak $k_p$ is the one that has maximal $h$ at the time when the modes are growing at $N_v$, i.e., $N_{p_k}=N_v$.
+Thus, we have

-We show the numerical and analytical results of our calculation in the Figure \ref{fig:PSB}.
-One thing we should mention is that (\ref{DeltaZeta}) is not valid for all range of $h(N)$ because the computation is under the vaild of EFT so the mass term of curvature is small compared to the heavy entropy one (or other, large $h(N)$).
-Hence this estimation work more well for $|m_s^2(N)|\gtrsim 8H^2$ in our Gaussian-profile model.
+We present the numerical and analytical results of our calculation in the Figure \ref{fig:PSB}.
+One point to mention is that (\ref{DeltaZeta}) is not valid for all ranges of $h(N)$ because the computation is under the valid of the EFT, where the mass term of curvature is small compared to that of the heavy entropy (or in other words, for large $h(N)$).
+Hence, this estimation works better for $|m_s^2(N)|\gtrsim 8H^2$ in our Gaussian-profile model.